-The ORC monitors the readiness of the electronic parts of the air bag system whenever the ignition is placed in the

-START or ON/RUN position.
-If the ignition is in the OFF position or in the ACC position, the air bag system is not on and the air bags will not inflate.
+The ORC monitors the readiness of the electronic parts of the air bag system whenever the ignition switch is in the START or ON/RUN position.
+If the ignition switch is in the OFF position or in the ACC position, the air bag system is not on and the air bags will not inflate.